Guides

 Usage Page

 The Usage page is always a rolling 24-hour view.
-It ignores the active period, project filter, and tool filter so every supported tool gets its own section.
+Opening it automatically selects the 24 Hours period.
+The page ignores project filters and renders all tool console sections so plan-limit gauges stay comparable across tools.
 The active sort mode controls the order of tool sections and model rows; rate-limit rows keep their scope/window order.

 Each tool section includes:

-• One 24-hour activity row with calls, tokens, cost, and last seen time.
+• One 24-hour pulse graph plus calls, tokens, cost, and last seen time.

 • Up to three top model rows for that tool’s 24-hour slice.